lebr0nli/GEP/README.md

 However, the side effects are avoidable, here are the guides to avoid them:

+### `TUI mode`

+Somehow, GEP breaks the TUI mode in GDB, so it's advisable not to use GDB's built-in TUI when working with GEP (refer to issue #13).

+Alternatively, I personally recommend trying [pwndbg/pwndbg](https://github.com/pwndbg/pwndbg) or [hugsy/gef](https://github.com/hugsy/gef) for their user-friendly features.

+> If you have any ideas to resolve this issue, PRs are greatly appreciated. 🙏

 ### `gdb.event.before_prompt`

 The GDB Python API event: `gdb.event.before_prompt` may be called only once.